danieljmg/SPLs-BitBlasting-URS/README.md

 The steps to re-produce RQ1 are:

+1. Represent *A + B > C* in DIMACS format using Bit-Blasting with an increasing max-cap limit, which increases the number of bits necessary to represent those numbers.
+In our case study, the number of bits are *[3, 4, ..., 33]*.
+The models are pre-computed at */home/caosd/Desktop/featuremodels/sat/AplusBgreaterC* and identified by *addz3_NUMBEROFBITS.dimacs*.
+If we want to compute them, we open PyCharm.
+The main project (splc19) should be automatically visible with address */home/caosd/PycharmProjects/splc19*.
+There, we can open the script named *Z3toCNF.py*, which transforms Z3 models into Tseitin-CNF DIMACS format.
+Some caveats are:
+   1. *stringvars = List.Names|| vars =  BitVecs(Spaced.NAMES, N)...* should include the numerical features name (NAMES), and the number of bits for each of them (N)
+   2. *g.add(auxinitvars == 1, UGT((vars[0] + vars[1]), vars[2]))*
+   3. The output must be copied and pasted in a .dimacs file.
+2. Count the number of CNF clauses of the DIMACS models based on the number of bits (i.e., range) of the numerical features.
+The number of numerical features are located in the header of each DIMACS file at */home/caosd/Desktop/featuremodels/sat/AplusBgreaterC*.
+3. Measure the average time to count all the valid configurations of this model by SharpSAT 97 times.
+For this, there is a Bash script at: */home/caosd/Desktop/UFscripts/SharpSAT_ABGTC* with the name *Nbits.sh*.
+You must run them using *Time* at the LXTerminal as:  *time ./Nbits.sh X* where *X* should be replaced by the number of bits between *3* and *33* inclusively.
+4. For this, we need to launch *PyCharm* found in the *Desktop*.
+   1. Open *HCS_Optimizer/evaluation.py* in the *PyCharm splc19 project*.
+Main code caveats are *modelname = "NUMBEROFBITS"* and *numsamples = 1*.
+NOTE: *modelname* ranges withing *3* and *33*.
+   2. The *Total Time* outputs are the results we are searching for.

+**RQ2: "*Is configuration counting efficient for Bit-Blasted Propositional Formulas?*"**

+The steps to re-produce RQ2 are:

 1. Represent **any feature model** into DIMACS format:

    1. First we need a CNF representation of the Boolean part of a feature model.
 For the seven models evaluated, the Boolean models can be found at: */home/caosd/Desktop/featuremodels/sat/Boolean*